anilabh/HousingCaseStudy/README.md

 ## Conclusions

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->
+Lasso with alpha 0.0001 shows the best R2 on Test Set.
+Optimal alpha for Ridge is 0.7

+Top predictor variables selected by Lasso regression:

+1stFlrSF 0.227597
+OverallQual 0.218375
+OverallCond 0.101245
+2ndFlrSF 0.094950
+GarageArea 0.089978
+LotArea 0.063677
+TotRmsAbvGrd 0.058231
+BsmtFullBath 0.049152
+FullBath 0.043161
+FireplaceQu 0.036543

+1st floor area is the most important variable in predicting the Sale Price.
+This is followed by overall quality and over all condition of the house.
+Overall area plays a key factor as is reflected by 2nd Floor, Garage and Lot areas being in the top 6 variables.

+We see an almost linear graph between predicted and observed target variable on test set.

+This means our model is able to predict the test data quite well

+Nominal variable analysis shows that high Sale Price is associated with:

+Cement Board or Stone for Exterior covering
+Builtin Garage
+SaleType of : Newly build and sold and Contract 15% Down payment regular terms Neighborhood type of Northridge and Northridge Heights Foundation with Poured Concrete
+Sale Condition Partial : Home was not completed when last assessed (associated with New Homes)

+...and low Sale Price is associated with:

+Commercial zones
+Asbestos Shingles exterior covering
+No garage
+Neighborhood type of Meadow Village
+Brick Common type of Exterior covering
+Foundation with Slabs
+Sale Condition with Adjoining Land Purchase

 ## Technologies Used
 - Python 3.11.1